-If you have a positive test, we may invite you for a visit in our clinic which would involve a blood test a nose swab (and a mucosal fluid and a saliva sample if this is something you have done at other visits) and a review by a doctor.
-These swabs would be looking for the SARS-CoV-2 virus, but may not be processed immediately - we would not inform you of the results as they are a repeat of the positive result you already have.
+If you have a positive test we may invite you for a visit in our clinic which would involve a blood test, a nose swab, a mucosal fluid sample (if this is something you have done at other visits) and a review by a doctor.
+These swabs would be looking for SARS-CoV-2 but may not be processed immediately - we would not inform you of the results as they are a repeat of the positive result you already have.
 We may have to inform Public Health England of the results of this swab and convey to them details about you including your name as a legal public health requirement.